Nokia 6030

 The 6030 supports GPRS up to 40 kbit/s speed and Wireless Application Protocol (WAP) 2.0 services.
 An XHTML browser is integrated, allowing for WAP web capability.
 The phone book can hold up to 300 entries and its calendar can hold up to 500 entries.
 It has been proven to be a very durable phone, with users reporting dropping it several times, throwing it across a room, dropping it into water, etc. with the phone still running afterward.

 On the bottom panel of the Nokia 6030 is a 4-pin connector similar to a USB port, a bit smaller than normal 4-pin mini-USB connectors, but it is an FBus port, named the EZ Flash port, and the data cable for this port is not supplied for end-users.
 There is no official data cable connection for 6030 end-user.

+Reception

+CNET gave a rating of six out of ten and called it "a basic phone that’s actually stylish".
+PCMag gave a rating of 3.5 out of 5 and said: "The Nokia 6030 offers good looks, sound, and battery life for a bargain price."